jengalas/bwaf-bbw/about/boardandstaff.md

       Rich currently serves as National Director on the ACEC New York Executive Committee.
       He holds a Bachelor of Science degree in Electrical Engineering from Bucknell University, and is a licensed Professional Engineer and LEED Accredited Professional.  '
+  - title: Carol Loewenson, FAIA, LEED AP
+    title_role: Trustee
+    image: "/v1674147531/Loewenson_Carol_1355_qmgutt.jpg"
+    description: |-
+      Carol Loewenson’s expertise ranges from highly technical buildings, renovations and façade replacements to work involving both the private and public sector.
+Her approach to architecture is deeply rooted in a commitment to public spaces and an acknowledgment of how the shape of a building, city, or institution impacts people’s lives.
+She brings a careful consideration of context to her work, balancing preservation and modernization to generate sustainable transformations that capture the complexity of a space’s past history and future goals.

+      Carol Loewenson joined Mitchell Giurgola in 1982 and became a partner in 1996.
+Her work at the firm includes projects for the New York Public Library, Rockefeller University, New York University, Cornell University, LaGuardia Community College, and the New York State Unified Court System.
+She serves as a Board member of the AIA Center for Architecture, the Beverly Willis Architecture Foundation, the IDC Foundation and New Yorkers for Parks.
+She was as elected to the College of Fellows of the American Institute of Architects in 2013 and elected President of AIA New York in 2016.
   - title: Karen McNeill, Ph.D.
     title_role: Trustee
     image: "/v1618331108/McNeill_Head_shot_csuk9r.jpg"